artefactual/atom-docs/user-manual/import-export/csv-validation.rst

       Invalid culture values: notACultureCode, en|fr|es
       Rows with a blank culture value will be imported using AtoM's default source culture.

-   This :ref:`csv-validation-culture` test output includes both warnings and errors.
+   This :ref:`csv-validation-culture` test result includes both warnings and errors.
 Rows with blank culture values will only trigger a :ref:`csv-validation-warning` because AtoM's default fallback behavior when no culture value is provided for a given row is to use the default